Veterans of Seattle’s civil rights campaigns tell their stories in streaming video oral histories.

 Bobby White joined the Black Panther Party in 1968, shortly after returning home to Seattle after military service in Vietnam.
 He served as the Seattle Chapter’s Lieutenant of Information until leaving the Party in 1970.

 Alvin Whitaker is an electrician who helped integrate Seattle’s building trades in the 1970s as an activist in the United Construction Workers Association.

 The son of former Panther and former pro-football player, Malcolm Williams, Shamseddin Williams spent part of his childhood with the Seattle Black Panther Party.

 A member of Students for a Democratic Society (SDS) at the University of Washington, WInslow quickly became a leader of the emerging women's liberation movement in Seattle, helping to found both Radical Women and Women's Liberation in Seattle in 1968.

 Born in Indiana, Roger Winters moved to Seattle in 1977.
 He has been active in gay politics in Seattle since his arrival, serving as office manager of the Dorian Group, where he later served as President.
 He has been active with SEAMEC, Citizens to Retain Fair Employment, and the Pride Foundation.
 Winters was a founding member of the Legal Marriage Alliance in 1995.

 Born in Seattle, Michael Woo attended UW in the 1960s.
 Beginning in 1970 he was an organizer for the United Construction Workers Association, fighting to integrate the construction trades.
 In 1973 he co-founded the Alaska Cannery Workers Association.
 Today he is the Director of LELO which carries on the legacy of those pioneering organizations.

-the early 1970s and an active member in the United Construction
+John Yates was one of the first black apprentice insulators in the early 1970s and an active member in the United Construction Workers Association.